ataliarf/dynamic-form-task/README.md

 ### Technical requirements:
 1. The form builder should be built using React.JS Hooks with Typescript
 2. All validations should be in place
 3. The form MUST be responsive

 ### The form fields scheme includes the following properties:
 <ol>
-  <li>key - this is the field key to be which is sent on the submit of the form in the result</li>
+  <li>key - this is the field key which should be sent the form submission object</li>
-  <li>Label - the input label</li>
+  <li>Label - the input display label</li>
   <li>type - The type of the input field:
     <ul>
       <li>string - an alphanumeric string</li>